 If you have modified the settings file, <install_path>/config/settings.conf, Cambridge Semantics, Inc. recommends that you make a backup copy of the file on the leader server so that you can refer to it when configuring the new deployment.
 As a best practice, however, do not overwrite settings.conf in the new version of AnzoGraph with the backup copy from the previous version.
 Instead, Cambridge Semantics recommends that you apply all changes to the new file.
 Since new releases may add or remove settings or change the default value of certain settings, it is important to use the version of the file that was installed with the release.

 3. Remove the AnzoGraph installation directory from the file system.
 You can remove the software by deleting the installation directory or by running the <install_path>/uninstall script and following the prompts to remove the directory.
 On a cluster, uninstall AnzoGraph on all nodes.

-Once AnzoGraph has been uninstalled, follow the instructions in Install AnzoGraph to install the new release.

-Related Topics Uninstalling AnzoGraph Install AnzoGraph
+Once AnzoGraph has been uninstalled, follow the appropriate installation instructions to install the new release.
+For 2.5 releases, see Install AnzoGraph 2.5.
+For 3.1 releases, see Install AnzoGraph 3.1.